Non-Parametric Probabilistic Robustness: A Conservative Risk Estimator under Unknown Perturbation Distributions

+We first obtain the conservative distribution by a minimization problem over a set of distributions.
+To this end, we construct a learnable perturbation distribution that conservatively characterizes admissible perturbations.
+As illustrated in Fig.~\ref{fig:architecture}, the construction consists of a parameterized distribution model that generates perturbations within a prescribed budget, which are then used to evaluate PR via Monte Carlo estimation \cite{webb2018statistical}.
+This enables NPPR to assess robustness without assuming a known perturbation distribution.
+We obtain this conservative distribution by optimization.
+With this construction in place, we next formalize the objective function under the resulting perturbation distribution.

+\paragraph{Finite-GMM approximation of NPPR} The preceding construction optimizes a learnable perturbation distribution through a finite Gaussian mixture model with a Gumbel--Softmax relaxation.
+Here, ``non-parametric'' refers to the metric-level formulation of NPPR, where robustness is defined by optimizing over an admissible class of perturbation distributions rather than a fixed reference distribution.
+In practice, we approximate this ideal distributional search by restricting the optimization to a finite-$K$ GMM family.
+Although this restriction may introduce an approximation gap, it remains more expressive than standard PR with a single prescribed perturbation distribution, since the GMM can model multiple perturbation modes through adaptive mixture weights, means, and covariances.
+The number of components $K$ therefore controls the trade-off between expressiveness and computational efficiency.
+A formal relation between the finite-GMM estimator and the ideal NPPR objective is given in Appendix~\ref{app:gmm_approx_nppr}.

-\paragraph{Objective Function} Let $\mathcal{U}$ denote the up-sampling module, which adjusts perturbations to match the input resolution while ensuring that their support lies within the prescribed perturbation budget.
-Consider a classifier $h$ and a differentiable surrogate loss $\varphi$ that relaxes the hard indicator loss $\mathbf{1}$.
-Given an input–label pair $(\bm{x}, y) \sim D$ and perturbations sampled from a GMM, our objective function is
+\paragraph{Objective function} Let $\mathcal{U}$ denote the up-sampling module, which adjusts perturbations to match the input resolution while ensuring that their support lies within the prescribed perturbation budget.
+Consider a classifier $h$ and a differentiable smooth surrogate loss $\varphi$ that relaxes the hard indicator loss $\mathbf{1}$.
+Given an input-label pair $(\bm{x}, y) \sim D$ and perturbations sampled from a GMM, our objective function is

-where $\bm{\phi}$ is learnable parameters of GMM.
-In practice, since $D$ is unknown, we use its empirical estimates